-Bob Fine acknowledges that the sociological critique of natural law is premised on a justified suspicion of the idea of a higher law above human agency and independent of all historical and social conditions.
+In his Bringing ‘right’ back in: natural law, sociology and critical theory, Bob Fine acknowledges that the sociological critique of natural law is premised on a justified suspicion of the idea of a higher law above human agency and independent of all historical and social conditions.
 But he reverses this perspective by considering the suspicion of sociology harboured by modern natural law theorists: namely, that the attributes of sociology which led it to repudiate natural law – an emphasis on the historicity of moral norms, the plurality of co-existing cultures, the relativity of ethical values and the human origins of all laws – may also impede it from facing up to the violence of the modern world.
 From this point of view, sociology’s emphasis on the relativity of values threatens to devalue all values and potentially equalises the most criminal of principles with the most elevated; and its conviction that all laws are positive laws threatens to remove all limits on what the state, ‘race’, ‘culture’, or indeed ‘the nation’ can posit with the result that everything, however horrendous, becomes possible and can be justified.
 If sociology retains something that situates social life outside the sphere of substantive ethical consideration, the allure of natural law is that it provides a standard against which to compare and evaluate different moral and legal systems.
 Fine suggests that this may explain why we may wish to carve a space between natural law and sociology.
 Natural law raises the thought that the human condition of living with others may contain moral imperatives that in certain circumstances can be neutralised by surrounding social forces, and that the concrete possibilities of resistance to oppressive power can be found at every moment of history.
 Sociology reminds us that we judge and act as members of a particular community guided by our community sense, but in the modern world we are also members of a world community and have the capacity to take our bearings from the idea of being world citizens.
 Our ‘cosmopolitan existence’, as Arendt calls it, is one in which the idea of an original compact based on inalienable human rights inspires our judgment and actions.
 Fine pursues this thought in a discussion of the philosophies of right of Kant and Hegel, the social theories of right of Marx and Marxism, and the critical theories of right of Arendt and Adorno.
 He maintains that recognition of the rights of all members of society to be equally protected under law acts as a source for reconstructed state power but also as a starting point for the arduous journey of human emancipation.
 He concludes that critical theory is a way of thinking that moves between natural law and sociology, impelled by the generative capacity of rights to inspire action even in the presence of a travestied positive legal framework.